askonomm/ruuter/README.md

 ## Changelog

+### 1.2.1

+- Fixed an issue with regex parsing.
+Sorry about that.

 ### 1.2.0

 - Implemented optional route parameters, so now you can do paths like `/hi/:name?` in your routes, and it would match the route even if the `:name` is not present.
 All you have to do is add a question mark to the parameter, and that's it.